IBM-Cloud/terraform-provider-ibm/website/docs/r/service_instance.html.markdown

 ## Attribute reference
 Review the output parameters that you can access after your resource is created.

-- `credentials` - (String) The credentials provided by the service broker to use the service.
+- `credentials` - (Map) The credentials provided by the service broker to use the service.
+- `dashboard_url`- (String) The dashboard URL of the new service instance.
 - `id` - (String) The unique identifier of the new service instance.
 - `service_keys` - (String) The service keys associated with the service.
 - `service_plan_guid` - (String) The plan of the service offering used by this service instance.